 Mutual respect sits at the heart of Willow Tree values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 These values are reflected in daily life and underpin everything we do.

 Cultural appreciation and development forms part of our curriculum.
 We place great emphasis on providing encounters and participation in events and celebrations to broaden all pupils’ experiences and awareness of others.
 Assemblies and topics are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE and PSHE teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Children visit places of worship that are important to different faiths and Year 3 and 4 complete a six week unit of work on community.
+Children visit places of worship that are important to different faiths.
 This enables children to reflect upon the community in which they live and how as good citizens they can contribute to it.